TOWNSHIP SUPERVISOR KURT L. HEISE

 Supervisor Heise graduated from the Dearborn Public Schools in 1984 and the University of Michigan with a bachelor’s degree in Political Science in 1988.
 He earned a Juris Doctorate and a Master of Laws in Labor Law from Wayne State University Law School in 1991 and 1993.
 Heise was admitted to the Michigan Bar in 1991, and is licensed to practice in the Federal District Court in Detroit and the Sixth Circuit Court of Appeals.

-Supervisor Heise has more than 25 years’ experience as a municipal, labor, and environmental attorney in Southeast Michigan.
+Supervisor Heise has 30 years of experience as a municipal, labor, and environmental attorney in Southeast Michigan.
 For nine years, he served as the Assistant City Attorney in Dearborn Heights and Woodhaven, and as the Mayor’s Deputy in Dearborn Heights.

 From 2003 to 2009, Heise served as Director of the Wayne County Department of Environment.
 He played a key role in the development of the State Watershed Alliance Act, was a member of the Blue Ribbon Commission for Lake St. Clair, and served as co-chair of the Michigan Groundwater Conservation Advisory Council.
 Heise represented Wayne County on all matters impacting the Detroit Water & Sewer Department and the Rouge River Watershed before the Federal Court, EPA, and MDEQ.

 Supervisor Heise has served as an Adjunct Professor at the University of Michigan-Dearborn, Eastern Michigan University, and Wayne State University, teaching a course entitled “Environmental Politics & Policy of Southeast Michigan.”